isaacnmm/pestpolicy-hugo2XX/content/posts/best-work-shoes-for-high-arches/index.md

 ### [1.
 Dansko Women's Paisley Fashion Sneaker](https://www.amazon.com/dp/B01BF3WUP8/?tag=p-policy-20)
 This amazing Dansko Paisley Fashion Sneaker takes the top spot for Best Work Shoes for High Arches.

-The shoe has incredible removable�EVA�footbed meaning you can replace them with a custom�orthotic to get a customized fit to protect your high arches.
+The shoe has incredible removableEVAfootbed meaning you can replace them with a customorthotic to get a customized fit to protect your high arches.
 The waterproof leather upper ensures you remain comfortable and fresh throughout the day, whether it rains or shines.
 You'll love the reliable Vibram rubber outsole designed to offer needed traction, stability, and support on various terrain.
 Theses shoes will support your raised arches as you walk without worsening your foot pain.
 It features a Lace-up closure system to give you that optimal fit.